 The normal healing time for tears in the annulus is about six weeks, however in some cases it can be longer.
 It’s important to remember that while the torn fibres are healing the disc remains weak and vulnerable to re-injury.
 Unfortunately the disc will never heal to its original strength and there will always be some degree of disc weakness after a disc is damaged.

 How do we approach a bulging disc?

 Clinically over 35 years of practice we have found that we have got the best results with bulging discs using a combination of the following:

 - specific low force techniques which improve spinal function

 - active rest (keep moving while avoiding aggravating activities)

 - ice therapy

 - non-steroidal anti-inflammatory drugs such as ibuprofen when needed

-Your chiropractor or other health care professional will advise you of any long term changes you may need to make to stay healthy such as postural changes or workplace changes.
-There are also many different exercise approaches that can help you stay healthy such as pilates, yoga, swimming, hydrotherapy or a gym program that you may be advised to do.
+Once your symptoms have improved we will advise you of any long term changes you may need to make to stay healthy such as postural changes or workplace changes.
+There are also many different exercise approaches that can help you stay healthy such as pilates, yoga, swimming, hydrotherapy or a gym program that we may be advise you to do.